Personal injury trust or special needs trust or compensation protection trust and protection of State means-tested benefits

 How do I access my Personal Injury Trust Fund?

 You must set up a separate bank or building society account.
 You are not limited to one account, so you can have a current and a savings account.
 Depending on the terms of the trust property and other investments can be held.
-The golden rule is that all holdings should by the trust, and not by you personally.
-The trustees will have banking facilities and the text book approach is to use a cheque book.
+The golden rule is that all holdings should be owned by the trust, and not by you personally.
+The trustees will have banking facilities and the correct approach is to use only a cheque book.
 All Trustees should sign cheques issued on your behalf from the Trust fund.
 You should pay for items you buy directly from the trust bank account and avoid transferring funds to your personal bank accounts.

 How much can I put into a Personal Injury Trust?